ManicMiners/docs/_pages/DATSectionblocks.md

 >There are no spaces in the actual format, they are only used for readability in this doc.

 `-` are normal wires, when the FROMID block is executed, it will also cause TOID block to execute.
 `~` are backup wires.
-If the emerge event in the FROMID block fails, it will casue the TOID block to execute.
+If the emerge event in the FROMID block fails, it will cause the TOID block to execute.
 If the emerge block is successful, this wire will not be used.
 `?` are random wires.
 All of the random wires are considered a single set, and randomly just one of them will execute.
 This happens in addition to the normal wires and backup wires.

 Example: